-Nunn, CO is a tiny town located in Weld County, 25 miles northeast of Fort Collins.
+Nunn, Colorado is a tiny town located in Weld County, 25 miles northeast of Fort Collins.
 While Nunn doesn’t offer much in terms of outdoor recreation, restaurants, or shops there are a few historical sites that capture the town’s history and the history of the county.

 Main Attractions

-Drylander’s Museum – Home of the Old Nunn Municipal Hall, built-in 1933, this two-story building used to house the town’s police station, fire department, and town clerk.
+Drylander’s Museum – Home of the Old Nunn Municipal Hall, built in 1933, this two-story building used to house the town’s police station, fire department, and town clerk.
 Dedicated to the storytelling and preservation of the history of Weld County.
 The small museum houses important artifacts, photographs, and literature that demonstrate and teach what life was like on the High Plains of Colorado.

 Recreation